 I received this book for free from the library in exchange for an honest review.
 This does not affect my opinion of the book or the content of my review.

-This urban fantasy is a paperback edition that was published by Ace Books on February 28, 2012 and has 295 pages.
+urban fantasy that was published by Ace Books on February 28, 2012 and has 295 pages.

 Explore it on Goodreads or Amazon.

 Other books by this author which I have reviewed include Cursed, Taken, Chosen, Hidden, Veiled, Burned, Bound